ICI3D/DAIDD/schedule/shadow.md

 _Reminder:_

-- 22:00 Tea with North American Faculty
+- 0:30 Tea with North American Faculty
 - 11:00 Tea with African Faculty

 ### Monday

 #### Interactive session 2a

-HIDE Let me know what you think about these banner lines with SAST; they are suppressed by the program for now but the code is there to show them correctly
 **16:30-18:30 SAST / 14:30-16:30 BST / 9:30-11:30 EST / 6:30-8:30 PST**

 - 16:30-16:50 Summary and questions: Intuitive aspects of dynamics and introduction to model worlds ((TBD))